By: Macy Janine Pamaranglas – Art in Tanzania Intern

 CSR & Barrick Gold Mine

 Yet, despite Barrick’s priority for human rights protection, the company faced serious human rights complaints.
 Since Barrick was authorized to conduct operational control at North Mara in Tanzania, police and security forces used excessive force.
-Unfortunately, it led to the death of at least 4 residents and the assault of 7 other individuals.
+Unfortunately, it led to the death of at least four residents and the assault of 7 other individuals.
 RAID, an NGO which works on holding businesses accountable in terms of standing up for human rights, found out that assigned police forces constantly entered residential areas during mine-related operations.
 They would forcibly enter homes warrantless, arbitrarily arrest and abuse locals, throw teargas, and shoot live ammunition haphazardly.

 Most recently, 10 Tanzanians joined forces to file a lawsuit at the UK High Court against the mining company, which was formerly known as Acacia Mining.
-The company has had few drawbacks in terms of its history and reputation.
+The company has had a few drawbacks in terms of its history and reputation.
 For instance, Barrick’s current CEO, Mark Bristow, said, “The historic problem of Barrick in Tanzania was that no one embraced the communities [around the mine]”.
 Bristow added that it was “an irresponsibly run business”.

 Conclusion